Mirtia/docker-mitm/README.md

 1. Install Docker, docker-compose, then run `docker-compose up -d`
 2. Connect to Alice's Firefox instance and visit `http://bob/`.
 This should show the actual website served by Bob
-3. You may also connect to alice via command line (`docker exec -it mitm_alice /bin/sh`) and see which MAC address corresponds to Bob's IP address
+3. You may also connect to alice via command line (`docker exec -it mitm_alice /bin/sh`) and see which MAC address corresponds to Bob's IP address (`arp`)
 4. Open 2 instances of bash on Eve's container (or, equivalently, use tmux with two splits) and run the `dig` command to discover the IPs of Alice and Bob:

 ```